aajibade-mdsol/sample-mf-project/README.md

 #### Todos

--   import other components and files into exposed component
+[X] load component dynamically and render them
--   use external libraries
+[]  import other components and files into exposed component []  use external libraries
--   share dependencies∂
+[]  share dependencies∂